ryan-inman/post-install-config/README.md

 <br />

 <p>
 Go to Admin Panel -> Agents -> Roles -> Add New Role.
 Enter the name "Supreme Admin" for the role and then navigate to the Permissions tab.
 Enable every permission in "Tickets", "Tasks" and "Knowledgebase".
-Make sure to save changes.
 </p>
 <br />